 There are some places in the world that are bigger than the hype, better than the photos and more captivating in real life than you could ever imagine.

 Cheeky, charming and full of character, Airlie Beach is the gateway to the overwhelming beauty that is the Whitsunday Islands.
-But it also affords access to the pretty coastal town of Bowen, which just happens to be the best little surprise package in North Queensland.
+It also affords access to the pretty coastal town of Bowen — which has to be one of the best little surprise packages in North Queensland.

 Enjoy this Airlie Beach travel guide.

 Need to know

 Average hotel price per room/per night: $190 AUD

 Best breakfasts: Fat Frog, Sidewalk Cafe, Meraki (Bowen)

 Great coffee: Sidewalk Cafe, Bohemian Raw, Le Sorelle (Bowen)

 Top spots for a beverage: Hemmingways, KC’s Bar and Grill, Magnums

 Must-dos: Whitehaven Beach day cruise, Whitsunday jet ski tour